JakeSwartwout/Tempus/README.md

 * lure them into a pen
 * daughter wants to keep it as pet, they're fluffy

+* make it feel like a farming sim

 ## Naming Conventions
 * Variable names are snake_case